Business Finance from Venture Capital

-January 16: Professional Diyalo Bikash Bank has merged into Laxmi Bank.
-The bank after the merger started integrated transaction on. . . read more »
+January 20: Indian multinational auto producer company TATA has launched a new sales scheme for Nepal.
+The scheme 'Winter on Fire'. . . read more »

-January 15 : The new band frequency fixed for the 4G service will be distributed on the basis of multi-round auction.
-Nepal. . . read more »
+January 20: Laxmi Intercontinental, the authorised distributor of Hyundai vehicles has organised an exchange camp.
+Issuing a press. . . read more »

-January 16:Arghakhanchi OPC Cement has organised a special meet program in Chitwan.
-On the occasion, participants pointed out that the. . . read more »
+January 20: Agricultural Develeopment Bank Employees Association has organised a blood donation program.
+In the program, a total of. . . read more »

 Nepalis have come to a stage where many no more believe that entrepreneurship and business are only for the ones born in a well off families.
 Many creative young minds thinking of changing the scenario in economically potential areas are coming up with new business . . .
 Read more »